DataDog/datadog-ci/README.md

 yarn global add @datadog/datadog-ci
 ```

-For more ways to install the CLI, please refer to [this section](#more-ways-to-install-the-cli).
+For more ways to install the CLI, see [this section](#more-ways-to-install-the-cli).

 ## Usage